 Wild tomato plants in the genus Solanum exist.
 They produce smaller fruits than the cultivated varieties.
 Some of their fruits are edible and others are poisonous.
 It's very important that a person doesn't eat a fruit from a plant known as a wild tomato without identifying the species and without knowing whether that species is safe to eat.

 Most modern varieties of tomatoes are hybrids.
 They were created by a cross between two genetically different plants with the goal of combining great features from each one.

 A few years ago, lycopene was touted as a preventer of prostate cancer, especially when the tomatoes containing the chemical were cooked.
 Newer research suggests that the effect of lycopene on cancer development may not be as strong as was once thought, though the chemical may have a modest benefit.
-Lycopene may have other health benefits as well, as listed on the Mayo Clinic webpage mentioned in the "References" section below.
-The clinic states that more research is needed for every health benefit that it describes, however.
+Lycopene may have other health benefits as well, but more research is needed.

 Raw tomatoes are a very good source of vitamin C and a good source of vitamin K. (The vitamin C level is reduced when foods are cooked.)
 The fruits are also a good source of potassium.
 They contain smaller but still useful amounts of other nutrients.

 The wild version of today's grocery store tomatoes is thought to have originated in Peru.
 It was cultivated in pre-Columbian Mexico.
 The cultivated plant was probably taken to Europe by Spanish explorers in the early sixteenth century.
 It was introduced to eastern North America from Europe in the eighteenth century.